-- We believe that our students should be at the centre of all that we do.
+- Believing that our students should be at the centre of all that we do.
 This encourages us to place our students’ needs at the forefront of our operations and decision-making processes.

-- In our organisation, we strive to take care of our team as best as we can, as we believe that if we do a stellar job at taking care of their needs and goals, they will take good care of our students.
+- Striving to take care of our team as best as we can, as we believe that if we do a stellar job at taking care of their needs and goals, they will take good care of our students.
 We endeavour to attract, recruit and retain talented, dedicated and qualified personnel who are excited to be a part of our family!

-- Vocational education is all about preparing students who are job-ready at the end of their training.
+- Preparing students to be job-ready at the end of their training.
 We are committed to engage with the industry to help us develop training and assessment strategies that would deliver graduates that matches the industry’s needs and expectations.

-- We are committed to providing an environment which is safe, equitable to enable our students to realise their potential.
+- Committing to providing an environment which is safe, equitable to enable our students to realise their potential.

-- We aspire to deliver high-quality services and implement high-quality systems which support training and assessment excellence.
+- Aspiring to deliver high-quality services and implement high-quality systems which support training and assessment excellence.
 We are constantly looking at new and innovative options and offerings available on the market to improve our students’ experiences with us.

 Student Code of Conduct

 Edna Training College strives to provide a supportive, inclusive, safe and positive experience to our students.